 Some of our other recent guest speakers include the likes of the CEO of Time Out; the barrister representing Uber’s case for zero hours contracts; former HR Director of the BBC, Lucy Adams; the former captain of England’s rugby sevens team, Rob Vickerman; the managing director of Santander’s corporate banking arm talking about culture change; the CIPD’s CEO, Peter Cheese; and the HR Director of Waitrose, the CEO from an NHS Trust and the Chairwoman from the UK’s largest media company talking about engagement.

-The LHRC is long established and has developed significantly since its origins within the CIPD.
+The LHRC is long established and has developed significantly since its origins within the CIPD and remains an independent branch and strong ally.
 It has, for many years, operated through an independent commercial non-executive Board and an independent Chair (Craig McCoy since 2014).

-The LHRC partners with the School of Management & Business at King’s College and the Cass Business School.
+The LHRC partners with the School of Management & Business at King’s College and the Bayes Business School (formerly CASS).
 This gives us access to some of the world’s most influential thought leaders in HR management and business and we host regular speaker events and panel discussions in conjunction with our partners.

 The name The London Human Resources Connection was adopted in October 2003 but the history of LHRC has much earlier origins.